isaac-sim/IsaacLab/README.md

 ## License

 The Isaac Lab framework is released under [BSD-3 License](LICENSE).
+The `omni.isaac.lab_mimic` extension and its corresponding standalone scripts are released under [Apache 2.0](LICENSE-mimic).
 The license files of its dependencies and assets are present in the [`docs/licenses`](docs/licenses) directory.

 ## Acknowledgement